truenas/documentation/content/GettingStarted/Getting Support/GetSupportSCALE.md

 Have questions?
 We recommend searching through the software documentation and community resources for answers.

 Non-Enterprise SCALE customers experiencing software bugs or instability can try to find answers in the various community forums, or they can [file an issue ticket](https://www.truenas.com/docs/contributing/issuereporting/) through the Jira ticket reporting system for TrueNAS.
+The [Issue Reporting](https://www.truenas.com/docs/contributing/issuereporting/jiraissuereporting/) article has more information on what type of information and attachments to include in Jira tickets.

 When reporting an issue, download a system debug file taken immediately following the issue occurrence.
 This captures the system configuration information and logs iXsystems needs to help resolve your issues.